ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

     Ballerina FHIR package generation completed successfully.
     ```

-4. Build the generated package and push it to a repository.
+2. Build the generated package.

     >**Info:** You can push either to the local repository or the remote repository in Ballerina Central.